DONATE

-The restoration is still in progress, but when complete there will be a donor wall to the left of the front entrance—a metal and wood “tree” that lists the names of all who donated $1000 or more, cash or in-kind contributions.
+As a small museum run by a non-profit organization, The John Updike Childhood Home is dependent upon donations.
+All who contribute $1000 or more—cash, in-kind contributions, or a combination of the two—will be listed on the foyer wall..
 The John Updike Childhood Home is owned by The John Updike Society, a 501 (c) 3 non-profit corporation organized for educational purposes.
 All contributions are tax deductible, and a letter will be sent acknowledging the donation near the end of the fiscal year.

 To donate by check: Send checks to The John Updike Society, James Plath, 1504 Paddington Dr., Bloomington, IL 61704.